developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Note that due to variations in keyboard size and layout, not all keyboard states are supported on all Zebra Android devices or on all keyboards possible on any given Zebra Android device.
 Some or all of the following values might be supported:

-- If the value ***Base*** is chosen, the Base Mapping table is selected.
+-***Base***- the Base Mapping table is selected.
 The Base Mapping table defines the behavior that is performed for a physical key when it is pressed while no special keyboard state is active.

-- If the value ***Blue*** is chosen, the Blue Mapping table is selected.
+-***Blue***- the Blue Mapping table is selected.
 The Blue Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Blue key has been used to activate the Blue keyboard state.

-- If the value ***Orange*** is chosen, the Orange Mapping table is selected.
+-***Orange***- the Orange Mapping table is selected.
 The Orange Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Orange key has been used to activate the Orange keyboard state.

-- If the value ***Grey*** is chosen, the Grey Mapping table is selected.
+-***Grey***- the Grey Mapping table is selected.
 The Grey Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Grey key has been used to activate the Grey keyboard state.

-- If the value ***Shift*** is chosen, the Shift Mapping table is selected.
+-***Shift***- the Shift Mapping table is selected.
 The Shift Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Shift key has been used to activate the Shift keyboard state.

-- If the value ***Control*** is chosen, the Control Mapping table is selected.
+-***Control***- the Control Mapping table is selected.
 The Control Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Control key has been used to activate the Control keyboard state.

 ### Action Add Mapping Behavior Type
 Used to specify the type of behavior that is performed when a specified key is pressed while the keyboard state associated with the specified Mapping table is active.
 The following values are supported:

-- If the value ***Send Key Code*** is chosen, the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to send a specified key code.
+-***Send Key Code***- the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to send a specified key code.
 This allows for "classic keyboard remapping" where the behavior of a key is changed to be the behavior of some other key, which might or might not be present on the physical keyboard.
 The additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** MUST also be specified to provide the key code that is sent.

-- If the value ***Send Trigger*** is chosen, the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to send a trigger signal.
+-***Send Trigger***- the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to send a trigger signal.
 Trigger signals might be used to initiate various activities, such as barcode scanning, RFID reading, push to talk, etc. The additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Trigger** MUST also be specified to select which trigger signal is sent,

-- If the value ***Launch Application*** is chosen, the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to launch an application.
+-***Launch Application***- the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to launch an application.
 The additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Launch Application Name** MUST also be specified to provide the "friendly name" of the application to be launched.
 Note that this is NOT the Android Package Name.
 To launch an application by its Android Package Name, the value ***Send Intent*** should be used.

-- If the value ***Send Intent*** is chosen, the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to send and Android Intent, which might cause any number of possible results, depending on the nature of the intent configured to be sent.
+-***Send Intent***- the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to send and Android Intent, which might cause any number of possible results, depending on the nature of the intent configured to be sent.
 Some of all of the following additional Managed Configurations MUST also be specified to define the Android Intent to be sent: **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Type**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Action**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Category**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Package Name**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Class**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Data URI**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Flags**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent MIME Type**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Name**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Value**.

 Sending an Android Intent provides a very flexible way to specify the behavior to be performed for a key by invoking an application or service.
 As such, there are many options that control the nature of the intent that is sent.
 It is generally recommended to fully understand the nature of the Android Intent to be sent before attempting to configure it as a key behavior.
 In many cases, the application or service to be invoked defines the nature of the intent is wishes to received and that definition can be used to drive the configuration.

-- If the value ***Suppress*** is chosen, NO behavior is performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active.
+-***Suppress***- NO behavior is performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active.
 This is equivalent to mapping the key in that state to "do nothing".

-- If the value ***Reset To Default*** is chosen, the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active be reset back to its defaults.
+-***Reset To Default***- the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active be reset back to its defaults.
 This effectively removes any prior mapping of that key in that state and return the key to its standard behavior in that state.

 ### Action Add Mapping Behavior Type Send Key Code
 Used to specify the key code that is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.